Rail World

 Rail World is a rail transport holding company.
 Its specialties include railway management, consulting, investment, privatizations, and restructurings.
 Its purpose is to promote rail industry privatization by bringing together government bodies wishing to sell their stakes with investment capital and management skills.

 Overview

 Rail World was incorporated in July 1999 by Edward Burkhardt, who is the President and Chief Executive Officer.

-Rail World's assets consist of a controlling interest in San Luis Central Railroad in Colorado and a 100% ownership of Rail Polska (Poland) and Baltic Rail OU (Estonia).
+Rail World's assets consist of Rail Polska (Poland) and Baltic Rail OU (Estonia).